Anodopetalum: Growth form

 Anodopetalum biglandulosum is commonly known as horizontal scrub due to the habit of its slender trunk (primary shoot) bending down horizontally under its own weight.
 This fallen stem sends vertical branches up its length (secondary shoots), which in turn bend down and branches arise (tertiary shoots), forming an impenetrable horizontal scrub.
-The creation of light gaps in the canopy change light intensity, causing dormant buds at the branch nodes to overcome apical dominance and produce secondary and tertiary shoots.
-Vegetative reproduction is the main mode of regeneration in Anodopetalum biglandulosum.
+The creation of light gaps in the canopy changes light intensity, causing dormant buds at the branch nodes to overcome apical dominance and produce secondary and tertiary shoots.
+Vegetative reproduction is the main mode of regeneration in A. biglandulosum.

-The species are commonly less than 8m in height but can grow up to 12m tall in deep soiled, sheltered gullies.
+The species is commonly less than 8m in height but can grow up to 12m tall in deep soiled, sheltered gullies.

 Leaf morphology

 The leaves are opposite and unifoliolate.
-The leaves are bright green, narrow elliptical to ovate in shape (5-15mm wide) and (15-60mm long) end with a blunt point and coarsely serrated margins.
+The leaves are bright green, narrow elliptical to ovate in shape, (5-15mm wide) and (15-60mm long), end with a blunt point and have coarsely serrated margins.

 Flower and fruit morphology

-Anodopetalum is from Greek roots an: not, ordous: tooth and petalum: petal, originating from the non-toothed nature of the Anodopetalum biglandulosum petals.
+Anodopetalum is from Greek roots an 'not', odous 'tooth' and petalum 'petal', originating from the non-toothed nature of the Anodopetalum biglandulosum petals.
 The solitary or occasional inflorescence of two to three flowers, grow in the leaf axils and are between 4–8mm long.
 The four sepals are ovate in shape and are 4–6mm long.
-The four petals are lanceolate in shape, green/yellow in colour and 2–3mm long.
-Flowering occurs in November–December.
+The four petals are lanceolate in shape, green-yellow in colour and 2–3 mm long.
+Flowering occurs in November and December.

-Anodopetalum biglandulosum fruit is fleshy, green and 13–14mm long and 2–6mm wide with a solitary seed.
+Anodopetalum biglandulosum fruit is fleshy, green and 13–14 mm long and 2–6 mm wide with a solitary seed.

 Distribution

 Anodopetalum biglandulosum is a Tasmanian endemic species that is a common component of Tasmanian cool temperate rainforests.
 Tasmanian rainforests are classified along a fertility gradient into three major types: callidendrous, thamnic and implicate rainforests.
 Callidendrous rainforests are tall, park-like forests with few shrubs in the understory, located on high fertility soils.
 Thamnic rainforests are well-formed trees, medium in height, with a distinct shrub layer on intermediate fertility soils.
 Implicate rainforests are low, tangled forests with uneven canopies on infertile soils.

 Anodopetalum biglandulosum is typically an understory species in thamnic rainforests, as well as a canopy species in implicate rainforests.
 This species is present below 1100m altitude in high rainfall areas (in excess of 1750mm) and on poorly drained acid soils in Western and Southern Tasmania.
-In these locations, Anodopetalum biglandulosum forms a tangle of stems producing its characteristic ‘horizontal’ scrub growth.
+In these locations, A. biglandulosum forms a tangle of stems producing its characteristic 'horizontal' scrub growth.

 Growth variation

 Anodopetalum biglandulosum has a flexible growth form.
 There are four main classifications of growth form: single stemmed and suckering shrub, multi-stemmed coppice, tangled shrub and monopodial tree.
 Variation in growth form is due to forest type, community structure and the degree of disturbance.
-Simple representation of the growth forms associated with Anodopetalum biglandulosum are shown in Table 1.